joshua-shorterivey/oct_2022_unemployment_project/README.md

 * The Current Population Survey (CPS), sponsored jointly by the U.S. Census Bureau and the U.S. Bureau of Labor Statistics (BLS), is the primary source of labor force statistics for the population of the United States.
 This project uses the October 2022 edition of the Basic Monthly CPS.

 ## Project Objectives
-> Document code, process data (through entire pipeline), and articulate key findings and takeways in a jupyter notebook final report
+* Document code, process data (through entire pipeline), and articulate key findings and takeways in a jupyter notebook final report
 * Create modules that faciliate project repeatability, as well as final report readability

+* Explore features more in depth compared to August iteration of project.
+    * Look for more crossover beetween features
-> Construct model to predict `employed` status
+* Construct model to predict `employed` status
+    * Experiment with different model types in order to obtain better predicitive results compared to August

-> Refine work into `final_report` in form of jupyter notebook.
+* Refine work into `final_report` in form of jupyter notebook.
     * Detail work done, underlying rationale for decisions, methodologies chosen, findings, takeaways, and conclusions.

 ## Project  Goals
-> Construct ML Classification model that accurately predicts `employed` status of survey respondents using clustering techniques to guide feature selection for modeling</br>
+* Construct ML Classification model that accurately predicts `employed` status of survey respondents using clustering techniques to guide feature selection for modeling</br>

-> Focus on having a high True Negative Rate
+* Focus on having a high True Negative Rate

-> Deliver report that the can read through while understanding what steps were taken, why and what the outcome was.
+* Deliver report that the can read through while understanding what steps were taken, why and what the outcome was.

-> Provide instructions to replicate project.
+* Provide instructions to replicate project.

-> Make recommendations on what works or doesn't work in predicting `employed` status.
+* Make recommendations on what works or doesn't work in predicting `employed` status.

 ## Deliverables
 > Github repo with a complete README.md, a final report (.ipynb), other supplemental artifacts and modules created while working on the project (e.g. exploratory/modeling notebook(s))</br>